 A well designed home page and logical menu structure not only helps your visitors better navigate your site, it also helps Google better understand what your site is about.

 A good menu structure should ideally reflect the topics that you want your site to be authoritative in.
-So the menu items can be your main categories, or otherwise purpose built landing pages.
+The menu items could be your main categories, or otherwise purpose built silo landing pages.

-What I often see is menus that contain links to generic pages, such as About and Contact, but not to any good landing pages.
+What I often see is menus that contain links to generic pages, such as About and Contact, but not to any good landing pages, which is a missed opportunity.

 JOIN BLOG PIONEER